Storm Prediction Center: Issuance and usage

-Day 3 outlooks refer to the day after tomorrow, and include the same products (categorical outline, text description, and probability graph) as the Day 2 outlook.
+Day 3 outlooks refer to the day after tomorrow, issued twice daily since August 13, 2024 at 0730Z in Daylight Saving Time or 0830Z in Standard Time and 1930Z and include the same products (categorical outline, text description, and probability graph) as the Day 2 outlook.
 As of June 2012, the SPC forecasts general thunderstorm risk areas.
 Higher probability forecasts are less and less likely as the forecast period increases due to lessening forecast ability farther in advance.
-Day 3 moderate risks are quite rare; these have been issued only twenty times since the product became operational (most recently for March 22, 2022).
+Day 3 moderate risks are quite rare; these have been issued only twenty-two times since the product became operational (most recently for April 28, 2025).
 Day 3 high risks are never issued and the operational standards do not allow for such.
 This is most likely because it would require both a very high degree of certainty (60%) for an event which was still at least 48 hours away and a reasonable level of confidence that said severe thunderstorm outbreak would include significant severe weather (EF2+ tornadoes, hurricane-force winds, and/or egg-sized hail).

 Day 4–8 outlooks are the longest-term official SPC Forecast Product, and often change significantly from day to day.
 This extended forecast for severe weather was an experimental product until March 22, 2007, when the Storm Prediction Center incorporated it as an official product.
 Areas are delineated in this forecast that have least a 15% or 30% chance of severe weather in the Day 4–8 period (equivalent to a slight risk and an enhanced risk, respectively); as forecaster confidence is not fully resolute on how severe weather will evolve more than three days out, the Day 4–8 outlook only outlines the areas in which severe thunderstorms are forecast to occur during the period at the 15% and 30% likelihood, and does not utilize other categorical risk areas or outline where general (non-severe) thunderstorm activity will occur.

 Local forecast offices of the National Weather Service, radio and television stations, and emergency planners often use the forecasts to gauge the potential severe weather threats to their areas.
 Even after the marginal and enhanced risk categories were added in October 2014, some television stations have continued to use the original three-category system to outline forecasted severe weather risks (though stations that do this may utilize in-house severe weather outlooks that vary to some degree from the SPC convective outlooks), while certain others that have switched to the current system have chosen not to outline marginal risk areas.